Ecuador Family Journey: Volcanoes and the Amazon

 Day 7: The Amazon Jungle

 Your day begins with a creek paddling excursion by dugout canoe through the streams close to the lodge.
 The hanging branches over the water create a sort of tunnel, bringing you into what feels like a lost world.
 The sound of bird calls surround you as you keep a lookout for families of monkeys that may be seen leaping from the branches above.
 Later, your local guide will teach you how to fish for piranha, a thrilling chance for the entire family to learn about Amazon wildlife while having some hands-on fun during a catch and release activity.
+Then, head to Danta tower nestled within a swamp habitat offering a unique perspective of the rainforest’s mid-story canopy.
+Head up the 22-meter-high tower to experience the diverse wildlife that thrives just beneath the treetops.
+Afterwards, spend free time at the lodge before dinner then embark on a final night walk through the forest searching for nocturnal creatures that call the jungle home such as tarantulas, frogs, and boas.*There may be activities available at the lodge that are not part of this itinerary.

 ACTIVITY: Enjoy a fabulous creek paddling excursion in dug-out canoes down a river which requires little physical exertion as you coast with the current.
 Paddle through tunnels made by trees growing on the banks and listen to the sounds of birds calling above you while monkeys leap from branches as the world wakes up to a new day.